shield-h2020/store/docs/vnsf/packaging.md

 | Field | Purpose |
 |-|-
 | manifest:vnsf | Defines a SHIELD vNSF package
-| type | The type of vNF the manifest describes.
+| type | The type of VNF the manifest describes.
 Allowed values: `OSM`
-| package | vNF file name within the SHIELD package.
+| package | VNF file name within the SHIELD package.
 This file name, contents and format is Orchestrator specific.
-This manifest only identifies the file which holds the vNF package
+This manifest only identifies the file which holds the VNF package
-| descriptor | vNF Descriptor file within the vNF-specific package.
+| descriptor | VNF Descriptor file within the VNF-specific package.
 Tipically a path to the actual file itself
-| security_info | The metadata used for attestation purposes to ensure the vNF wasn't tampred with
+| security_info | The metadata used for attestation purposes to ensure the VNF wasn't tampred with

 **Example**